GitLeeRepo/HerculesMvsTk4Notes/RfeNotes.md

 ## General

-### Commands while viewing list of data set or members

-TBD

-### Basic Navigation and commands in text file
+## Basic Navigation and commands in text file

 * **arrow keys** - move up and down lines, left and right a character
 * **\<F7\>** - Page down